Last Updated on 25th February 2023

 - Power saving mode

-Using an ethernet cable instead of wifi, if not all of the time, most of the time will get you a lower and more stable ping in games like Destiny 2.
-I understand that sometimes it may not be possible for you to connect via an ethernet cable.
+Using a wired connection instead of wifi, if not all of the time, most of the time will get you a lower and more stable ping in Destiny 2.
+I understand that sometimes it may not be possible for you to connect to your network via an Ethernet cable.
 If that’s the case, then you may consider moving your computer or laptop closer to your router to have a better and more stable connection or getting a better gaming router.

 Step 4 – Configure the Windows Update delivery settings